Wesenheit/Wesenheit.github.io/_posts/2023-02-02-LSTM-Tolkien.markdown

 We can see not only names contain non-ASCII characters so we need to preprocess our data.
-We will lower all characters and replace every character to ASCII base.
+We will lower all characters and replace every character to an ASCII base.

 ```python